Aliases for CHRM1 Gene

 GeneCards Summary for CHRM1 Gene

 CHRM1 (Cholinergic Receptor Muscarinic 1) is a Protein Coding gene.
-Diseases associated with CHRM1 include bladder neck obstruction and paralytic ileus.
-Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
+Diseases associated with CHRM1 include Bladder Neck Obstruction and Congenital Heart Block.
+Among its related pathways are Peptide ligand-binding receptors and Myometrial Relaxation and Contraction Pathways.
 GO annotations related to this gene include G-protein coupled receptor activity and phosphatidylinositol phospholipase C activity.
 An important paralog of this gene is CHRM4.

 UniProtKB/Swiss-Prot for CHRM1 Gene

 The muscarinic acetylcholine receptor mediates various cellular responses, including inhibition of adenylate cyclase, breakdown of phosphoinositides and modulation of potassium channels through the action of G proteins.
 Primary transducing effect is Pi turnover.

 Muscarinic receptors are widely distributed throughout the body and control distinct functions according to location and subtype (M1 - M5).They are predominantly expressed in the parasympathetic nervous system where they exert both inhibitory and excitatory effects.